Big East Conference Women's Basketball Defensive Player of the Year

 The Big East Conference Women's Basketball Defensive Player of the Year is an annual college basketball award presented to the top women's basketball defensive player in the Big East Conference.

 Five players have won the award more than once.
 Nykesha Sales of UConn, Devereaux Peters of Notre Dame, and Nika Mühl have won twice, and Ruth Riley of Notre Dame and Essence Carson of Rutgers won three times.
 The award was shared three times.
 It was given to Jacqui Grant and Aaliyah Lewis in 2017, Olivia Nelson-Ododa and Selena Lott in 2021, and Christina Dalce and Kelsey Ransom in 2024.

-Notre Dame and UConn has the most winners with six each.
+UConn have the most winners with seven.